chadgeary/cloudworkstation/aws/README.md

 # deploying from home?
 This should be your public IP address with a /32 suffix.

 # kms_manager
-# The AWS username (not root) granted access to read the Wireguard VPN configuration files in S3.
+# The AWS username (not root) granted access to various resources (including SSM logs in S3, SSM parameter store).

+# cw_password
+# password for guacadmin webUI account

+# aws_region
+# region to build the services in
 ```

 # Post-Deployment
 - Wait for Ansible Playbook, watch [AWS State Manager](https://console.aws.amazon.com/systems-manager/state-manager)
-- See terraform output for VPN Client configuration link and the Pihole WebUI address.
+- See terraform output for WebUI link.
+Username: `guacadmin`

 # FAQs
 - Using an ISP with a dynamic IP (DHCP) and the IP address changed?
 Pihole webUI and SSH access will be blocked until the mgmt_cidr is updated.